Open Access

 Challenges with parallel publishing

-If a journal does not permit parallel publishing or if its policy is unclear, you can contact the publisher for clarification.
-Alternatively, you can amend the publishing agreement with the publisher before submitting your article to specify the rights you wish to retain.
+If a journal does not permit parallel publishing, or if its policy is unclear, you can contact the publisher for clarification.
+Another option is to amend the publishing agreement before submitting your article, to specify the rights you wish to retain.

 Things to consider

-- Avoid publishing a preprint version of your article, such as in an open institutional digital archive, before submitting it to a publisher.
-Some publishers may view this as prior publication and reject your article as a result.
+- Avoid publishing a preprint version of your article in an open institutional archive before submitting it to a publisher.
+Some publishers may view this as prior publication and reject your article.

 - Before submitting your research to a journal, carefully review your publishing contract.
 There may be specific conditions that are not covered in resources like Open Policy Finder.